Bennotsi-MTG/Doomsday-Codex/core/basics.md

 9. Cast ToA for 9 storm.

 This pile is very efficient at BBB and 4 life for 9 storm.
-The key idea is that, strictly speaking we only needed TW, LED, LED, BW in our single cantrip pile.
+The key idea is that, strictly speaking we only needed AoI, LED, LED, BW in our single cantrip pile.
 Meaning that if we shift this 4 card pile to the bottom, we can put any card on top.
 In this case we put a Lion's Eye Diamond on top, which we draw with Gitaxian Probe.
-The Lion's Eye Diamond then pays for the Three Wishes, which exiles the other two LEDs and the Burning Wish we need to produce mana and wish for and cast Tendrils.
+The Lion's Eye Diamond then pays for the AoI, which exiles the other two LEDs and the Burning Wish we need to produce mana and wish for and cast Tendrils.